-Western Sydney University has implemented a framework for the identification, declaration, and management of conflicts of interests and material interests for University employees and others engaged in University business.
+Western Sydney University has implemented a framework for the identification, declaration, and management of conflicts of interests and material interests for those individuals engaged in University business.
 This is detailed in the University’s Conflicts of Interest Policy, Conflicts of Interest Procedures, and Conflicts of Interest Guidelines.

 There are two main reasons why a Conflicts of Interest framework exists at the University:

-- It is committed to conducting its business and delivering higher education and research in a fair, transparent, accountable, and impartial manner that ensures public trust and confidence.
+- The University is committed to conducting its business and delivering higher education and research in a fair, transparent, accountable, and impartial manner that ensures public trust and confidence.

-- It has particular legislative obligations to disclose the reporting and management of conflicts of interest under legislation such as the Corporations Act 2001, Independent Commission Against Corruption Act 1988, and Western Sydney University Act 1997.
+- The University has particular legislative obligations to disclose the reporting and management of conflicts of interest under legislation such as the Corporations Act 2001, Independent Commission Against Corruption Act 1988, and Western Sydney University Act 1997.

 The University must also collect information in these particular declarations for the purposes of preparing note disclosures for inclusion in its annual financial statements.